NetBadge at UVa

-In configuring an application to use NetBadge, the first step is to use a Web server that has the pubcookie module installed.
+If you are configuring an application running on Windows 2008 or Windows 2012 to use NetBadge, the first step is to use a Web server that has the Shibboleth module installed.
 Once the Web server has been installed and configured, then the Web server itself handles the NetBadge authentication magic.
 The Web application does not need to do any authentication at all.

 Information for Windows Web Application Developers

 To use NetBadge the developer must contact the system adminstrator and ask that NetBadge be enabled for the website being developed.
 If the server is part of ITS's Windows Services, the developer may send an email to ITS Virtualization and Microsoft Services (VAMS).

 With IIS, NetBadge authentication looks just like HTTP "Basic" authentication to the Web application.
 No additional coding is needed unless user information is needed for the application.
 In order to determine who has authenticated via NetBadge, the environment variable HTTP_UID must be read.
 HTTP_UID contains the user ID, and the contents should be placed into a session variable for reference.
 Once the user ID is determined, code can be written to determine any additional roles that may be assigned to the ID.

 Other default variables available to the developer are HTTP_AFFILIATION and HTTP_UNSCOPEDAFFILIATION.
 These variables allow the developer to determine the status of the authenticated user (Faculty/Staff/Student).

 Any NetBadge application can be developed on a local desktop.
 If environment variable calls and session variables are needed, simply hardcode a value to allow development without NetBadge.
 Once the website is ready for testing on the deployment server, the environment variable calls can be tested and verified.